drak-o/drak-o/README.md

-Hi 👋 My name is Johnny Ionescu
+Hi 👋 My name is Ionut Ionescu
 ===============================

 Web dev and designer
 --------------------

-I'm Johnny, and I kicked off my coding journey at the ripe age of 14.
+I'm Ionut, and I kicked off my coding journey at the ripe age of 14.
 Fast forward to 17, and I'm stoked to call myself a web developer in the making.
 The cool part?
 I've got this knack for picking up programming languages like it's second nature.
 Beyond just coding syntax, I'm all about problem-solving and understanding the nitty-gritty principles.
 Give me JS, HTML, CSS, React, and Tailwind, and I'll weave them together into sleek and efficient solutions.
 Oh, and did I mention I dabble in Figma too?
 Yup, I bring a creative touch to my coding game.
 As I dive deeper into web development, my adaptability and commitment to staying on the tech pulse are always on point.
 I'm not just a coder; I'm that dynamic force ready to make waves in the digital realm.
 Stay tuned—I'm just getting started!

 * 🌍  I'm based in Oxford
-* 🤝  I'm open to collaborating on ANYTHING
+* 🤝  I'm open to collaborating on most projects

 ### Skills